Patience-B/Patience-B/README.md

 ### 👋 Hi there, I'm Patience Bwire!
-I’m a Data Analyst / Data Scientist who’s passionate about using data to solve real-world problems and drive meaningful impact.
+I’m a Data Analyst / Data Scientist who’s passionate about using data to solve real-world global health problems and drive meaningful impact.

 **👩🏽‍⚕️ About My Work**
 My work is at the intersection of healthcare, machine learning, and signal processing, with a specific focus on developing practical, low-resource solutions for African health systems.
 My three main areas of interest are: